lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>More topics</h4>

-For further details about the clauses used by a *value expression*, refer to the following topics:
+For more information about the clauses that are used by a *value expression*, see the following topics:
 * [arithmeticOperator](#arithmeticOperator)
 * [comparisonOperator](#comparisonOperator)
 * [primaryExpression](#primaryExpression)